iamrajharshit/OnPyMongo/README.md

 ## Python MongoDB Create Database

-To create a database in MongoDB, we start by creating a `MongoCLient` object, then we specify a connection URL with the correct IP address and the name of the database we want to create.
+To create a database in MongoDB, we start by creating a `MongoCLient` object, then we specify a connection `URL` with the correct IP address and the name of the database we want to create.
 <br>

 ```
 import pymongo

-myclient= pymongo.MongoClient("mongodb://localhost:27017?")
+myclient= pymongo.MongoClient("mongodb://localhost:27017/")

 mydb=myclient["mydatabase"]
 ```